 A: To bring the world amazingly indulgent treats.

-Q: What was the turning point when the you went through the rebranding of Botanical Bakery?
+Q: What was the pivotal turning point during the rebranding of Botanical Bakery?

-A: We fit into our category [of Shortbread cookies] too well.
+A: When we realized we fit into our category [of Shortbread cookies] too well.
 We just blended in.

 My business partner’s parents went into a store that they know carried our product and were literally standing in front of our cookies staring right at them and they did not recognize them.
 To say it another way, they did not jump off the shelf.